 Clutter – ugh!
 It tends to accumulate with the greatest of ease.
-Getting rid of though is an entirely different story.
-Eradicating clutter can seem like a monumental task.
+But eradicating it is an entirely different story.
+Getting rid of clutter can seem like a monumental task.
 What gives?
-We’ll let bunches of stuff into our spaces without giving it much thought, so one would think we could let go of stuff without over thinking the decision to say goodbye, right?
-On the face of it yes, letting go should be easy.
+We’ll let bunches of stuff into our spaces without giving it much thought, so one would think we could let go of stuff without over-thinking the decision to say goodbye, right?
+It would seem that letting go should be easy.
 And it would be if emotion didn’t play a role.
 Those damned emotions, they get us every time!
-Damned or not, it’s the truth, emotions really do complicate the clutter clearing process.
+Damned or not, it’s a fact, emotions really do complicate the clutter clearing process.

 Let’s suppose you do have clutter, and let’s also suppose, for whatever reason, you are feeling guilty about letting go of the objects you no longer use.
 How can you refocus the guilt so it serves you well?
 I’m not crazy talking , you can actually take a bad feeling and turn it into a good feeling.

 But before I explain what I mean, I feel I need to interject a caveat here – I have great ambivalence about talking about guilt in this way – I think guilt should be reserved for serious situations – those where you have done something unjust and feeling bad is legitimate – but I also understand guilt is very sneaky, so it’s really easy to succumb to feeling guilty in situations that aren’t worthy of it.
 OK, I’m stepping off my soapbox and getting on with explaining how we can turn guilt to our advantage.

 Contemplate this: What if someone had something you needed.
 They could easily give it or sell it to you, but they choose not to.
 They never use it themselves, they don’t need it and they don’t love it.
 They just hold onto it, never giving anyone else an opportunity to enjoy it.
 What would you think of a person like this?
 Personally, I would think they were very poor stewards of their possessions.